bedrocklinux/bedrocklinux-website/markdown/0.7/commands.md

 The `bedrock` ~{stratum~} cannot be renamed, as it internally has hard-coded references to itself which are essential for the system to function.

 The ~{stratum~} *currently* providing PID1 cannot be disabled, which is a prerequisite for renaming.
-However, one may reboot and select another ~{stratum~} to provide the init system, after which the previously un-disablable ~{stratum~} becomes available to be disabled and renamed.
+However, one may reboot and select another ~{stratum~} to provide the init system, after which the previously un-disable-able ~{stratum~} becomes available to be disabled and renamed.

 ### {id="brl-copy"} brl copy

 Similar to removing and renaming ~{strata~}, one should not attempt to copy a ~{stratum~} with `cp` for fear of tripping on various Bedrock hooks.
 Instead, the `brl copy` command is provided.
 This only works on ~{disabled~} ~{strata~}.
 If you would like to copy an ~{enabled~} ~{stratum~}, `brl disable` it first.

-`brl remove` also copies ~{aliases~}.
+`brl copy` dereferences aliases when copying; it cannot copy ~{aliases~} themselves.
+To effectively make a copy of an ~{alias~}, simply create a new alias targeting the same ~{stratum~}.

 The `bedrock` ~{stratum~} cannot be disabled in preparation for copying.

 The ~{stratum~} *currently* providing PID1 cannot be disabled, which is a prerequisite for copying.
-However, one may reboot and select another ~{stratum~} to provide the init system, after which the previously un-disablable ~{stratum~} becomes available to be disabled and copied.
+However, one may reboot and select another ~{stratum~} to provide the init system, after which the previously un-disable-able ~{stratum~} becomes available to be disabled and copied.

 ## {id="strata-status-management"} Strata status management commands